niller-g/mlops/reports/README.md

 > *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
 Link to docker file: <weblink>*
 >
 > Answer:
+We primarily containerized our FastAPI application using a file named **`api_local.dockerfile`** in the **`dockerfiles/`** folder.
+That Dockerfile sets up the environment, installs dependencies, and exposes port **8000**.
+Our **Docker Compose** file (**`docker-compose.yml`**) then orchestrates multiple containers at once: the API container, Prometheus for metrics scraping, Grafana for visualization, and Locust for load testing.
+When we run: docker compose up --build it builds the API image locally and spins up every service on a shared network, so Prometheus can scrape the API at api:8000/metrics, and Grafana can pull data from Prometheus.
+This lets all teammates launch an identical environment with the same Python libraries and OS packages.
+We don’t currently use a dedicated container for training, so our main focus has been deploying and monitoring the inference API in a reproducible manner.
+See our [Dockerfile](https://github.com/your-username/your-repo/blob/main/dockerfiles/api_local.dockerfile)

 --- question 15 fill here ---